Kyle01/fullstack_boiler_2024/readme.md

 SECRET_HASH=**Your own secret hash.
 This will be used also in Vercel.
 DEPLOY_MODE=Prod. self explanatory
 ```
-6. Click `Create Web Service` button at the bottom.
+6. Click 'Create Web Service' button at the bottom.
 7. Once it is deployed, you'll see your production url at the top.
 Try it our by navigating your browser to `<your-url>` and you should see a Hello World Message!
 #### Frontend
 1. Next we'll do the frontend with Vercel.
 Navigate to [Vercel](https://vercel.com/), make an account, and navigate to [your dashboard](https://vercel.com/dashboard).
 2. Find the 'Add New Project' Button and select your associated github repo from the list.
-3. Select 'Next.JS` for the Framework Present, and change the root direct to /web-app
+3. Select `Next.JS` for the Framework Present, and change the root direct to `/web-app/`
 4. There are 3 environment variables you'll need to provide.
 See the descriptions below:
 ```
 SECRET=**Your own secret hash.
 This is the same hashed secret used in Render land.